 Since a property price of $1,300,00 based upon the property's income and expenses results in a capitalization rate of 8.68%, and the prices for similar type properties in the local area cap between 8.5 - 8.75%, we can conclude that an asking price of $1,300,000 for the subject apartment complex is inline with the market.

 Rule of Thumb

-It's not unusual for some sellers and agents to skew the net operating income by inflating rents and deflating expenses for marketing purposes.
-Therefore, always examine and run the numbers yourself before making any real estate investment decision.
+Be diligent.
+It's not unusual for some sellers and their agents to skew the net operating income by inflating rents and deflating expenses for marketing purposes.
+Therefore, always examine the numbers carefully and run your own property analysis before making any real estate investment decision.

 So You Know